 Coordinating conjunctions make these ideas sound more fluent.

-When joining two clauses with a coordinating conjunction, always place a comma before the conjunction.
+When joining two independent clauses with a coordinating conjunction, always place a comma before the conjunction.

 Perhaps your teacher taught you that you should never start a sentence with the FANBOYS.
 But the truth is, you can.
 (I just did.)
 The reason your teacher may have taught you this was to discourage you from writing sentence fragments.
 Once you are past that developmental stage, however, there is no reason why you can’t start a sentence with a conjunction.
 Let’s vary the examples above.

 Just remember not to overuse these kinds of sentences, because too many of them can sound punchy.

 You might be thinking, “Wait!
 I know I’ve seen words other than the FANBOYS joining two independent clauses before.
 When will these words be given the grammatical recognition that they deserve?”
 Don’t worry, because that moment is now.
 The words you are thinking of do function similarly to coordinating conjunctions, but they are classified as conjunctive adverbs.
 Some examples of conjunctive adverbs are however, moreover, namely, nevertheless, meanwhile, subsequently, and furthermore.